tum-gis/DataGaga/README.md

 All data sources unite!
 A uniform JavaScript API for processing multiple data sources across the web.

-**Note**: This project is under active development, so stay tuned!
+**Note**: **This project is under active development, so stay tuned!**

 ### What is it?
 Have you ever had too many web services and data sources all over the internet and found it too cumbersome to save every single one of them?

 No worries no more!
-The Mashup Data Source Service is a library to manage and organize data sources on the web in one place.
+The Mashup Data Source Service is a library to manage and organize the data sources on the web in one place.
 We define a general concept to support almost all popular data sources online.
 Not only can such data sources be imported from different providers and places, they can be combined as one single mashup data source for your convenience.